ppeble/ppeble.github.io/index.md

 <ul>
   <li>Worked with small dedicated IT staff to maintain, support, and extend existing Ruby on Rails applications servicing both front and back office functions</li>
   <li>Responsible for reengineering a myriad of existing applications that contained overlapping functionality into a single core internal application that serviced all levels of the organization (payroll, HR, catering, shipping, retail, purchasing, and accounting)</li>
-  <li>Responsible for maintaining and rewriting existing shipping calculation application development in Ruby on Rails.
+  <li>Responsible for maintaining and rewriting existing shipping calculation application in Ruby on Rails.
 This application was used both internally (by customer service reps) and externally (by our customer-facing site) to determine the best delivery options for the shipping business</li>
   <li>Responsible for designing and facilitating new IT project implmentation strategies across all levels of organization</li>
 </ul>

 <strong>Application Developer - Discover Financial Services</strong><br/>
 <strong>(June 2006 - November 2012)</strong>
 <ul>
-  <li>Helped develop, implement, and support a horizontally scalable and multi-threaded batch infrastructure utilizing Java nad Unix/Linux shell scripting to execute time-critical and high-volume business-designed strategies in a production environment</li>
+  <li>Helped develop, implement, and support a horizontally scalable and multi-threaded batch infrastructure utilizing Java and Unix/Linux shell scripting to execute time-critical and high-volume business-designed strategies in a production environment</li>
   <li>Helped develop, implement, and support real-time Java EE applications in Websphere to execute business-designed strategies in a high-availability production environment</li>
   <li>Both types of applications tied together various technologies, including Teradata/Oracle, IBM MQ, sockets, and file-based processing</li>
+  <li>All aspects were configurable via an extensive set of property files, allowing for each sub-application to use only the features that it required</li>
   <li>Supported all team applications on a rotating 24/7 pager schedule</li>
+  <li>Worked closely with product owners to define requirements</li>
   <li>Worked on efforts through all levels of project life-cycle</li>
 </ul>